 Cinema has two primary functions; the first is telling stories, and the second is allowing the audience to experience, a place or a set of circumstances entirely different from their own.
-These two ideas can work in tandem, but emphasis is given over to the first of these two ideas.
+These two ideas can work in tandem, but the emphasis is given over to the first of these two ideas.
 In thinking of cinema as a storytelling medium, I think that it stands head and shoulders over other mediums in achieving this very simple task.

-It is due in part to one quality it possesses that many people would argue its true Achilles heel.
-This being its limited amount of time, while the novel can be ever expansive in its scope and play by default is automatically longer than any film.
+This is due in part to one quality it possesses that many people would argue is its true Achilles heel.
+This is its limited amount of time, while the novel can be ever expansive in its scope and play by default is automatically longer than any film.
 Cinema does not have this luxury as films are typically between 90-120 minutes in length.
 Though, I realise there are a great number of exceptions, one such example being one of my favourite movies that run at nearly three hours in length.

-Expediency in presentation of storytelling gives cinema an adrenaline shot that forces it to make every moment count and make the experience by extension very immediate.
+Expediency in the presentation of storytelling gives cinema an adrenaline shot that forces it to make every moment count and make the experience by extension very immediate.
 However, this one element can be seen as a true red herring in terms of function, if one was to look at the history of the medium.

-This brings us onto the second function of Cinema that I briefly mentioned earlier, which is providing the audience with an experience that could be very different from their usual ones.
+This brings us to the second function of Cinema that I briefly mentioned earlier, which is providing the audience with an experience that could be very different from their usual ones.
 The late and great Film Critic, Roger Ebert, describes this idea with much more beauty and potency with the following quote- “We live in a box of space and time.
 Movies are windows in its walls.
 They allow us to enter other minds, not simply in the sense of identifying with the characters, although that is an important part of it, but by seeing the world as another person sees it.”

 With this in mind, Cinema can broadly be seen as more than just a ways and means of telling a story, and many films have encapsulated this idea.
-For example, the 2011 film- Tree of Life is an examination of loss through a child`s point of view.
+For example, the 2011 film- Tree of Life is an examination of loss from a child`s point of view.
 The appeal of Cinema comes from many other things that I have barely scratched the surface in discussing or exploring.
-Suffice to say, despite the renaissance of television in recent years with shows such as Breaking Bad and Game of Thrones, Cinema still continues to inspire as a medium and its a candle that has not flicked out yet
+Suffice to say, despite the renaissance of television in recent years with shows such as Breaking Bad and Game of Thrones, Cinema still continues to inspire as a medium and it’s a candle that has not flicked out yet.